msa-em/nanocartography/03_derivations.md

-sections presupposes that one has some knowledge of the crystal, but often if the sample is only tilted some observable distance from a desired ZA or plane of atoms, it is not necessary to understand the overall orientation, just that a specific ZA is within a small tiling angle.
+sections presupposes that one has some knowledge of the crystal, but often if the sample is only tilted some observable distance from a desired ZA or plane of atoms, it is not necessary to understand the overall orientation, just that a specific ZA is within a small tilting angle.
 Therefore, once the location of the α and β axes have been identified, it is conceivable to create a small angle tilt template such that if a sample is, for example, less than 5˚ off a ZA, one can rapidly